kanisterio/kanister/docs/architecture.rst

 Repository Password Secret
 --------------------------
-This is the password secret used by controller to connect to kopia repository.
+This is the password secret used by controller to connect to Kopia repository.
 It is referenced by ``spec.repository.passwordSecretRef`` in repository server CR

 .. code-block:: yaml